 - Evening Extra Magic Hours

 There is no additional charge for Extra Magic Hours.
-However, some special events like Mickey’s Not So Scary Halloween Party are ticketed evening events that require an additional purchase in addition to your theme park ticket.
+However, some special events like Mickey’s Not So Scary Halloween Party are ticketed evening events that require an additional purchase.

 How Will Disney Know Who Can Be In the Park During Extra Magic Hours?